Renat Dadaşov

-Renat Oleq oğlu Dadaşov (/az/; also known as Renat Dadaschow in German; born 17 May 1999) is a professional footballer who plays as a striker for Ekstraklasa club Motor Lublin.
+Renat Oleq oğlu Dadaşov (/az/; also known as Renat Dadaschow in German; born 17 May 1999) is a professional footballer who plays as a striker for Ukrainian club Bukovyna Chernivtsi.
 Born in Germany, he plays for the Azerbaijan national team.

 Early years

 Dadaşov was born in Rüdesheim am Rhein, Germany with his family being Azerbaijani.
 His parents moved to Germany from the Azerbaijani capital Baku.
 His father, Oleg, played for the Azerbaijani national water polo team during his youth.
 Renat has an elder brother, Rufat, who is also a striker and played 16 games for Azerbaijan national team and scored 4 goals.

 During his early years, Dadaşov played at the football academies of SV Wehen Wiesbaden, Eintracht Frankfurt and RB Leipzig.

 Club career

 Eintracht Frankfurt

 On 19 May 2017, Dadaşov signed a three-year contract with Bundesliga side Eintracht Frankfurt.
 He scored 14 goals and 9 assists in 22 matches for Eintracht Frankfurt U-19 in the Under 19 Bundesliga.